Full-time undergraduate (2 years, 3 years, 4 years with foundation year, 4 years with placement)

 The employability opportunities here are countless; whether you want to be a manager of a remote hotel in Maldives, a destination marketer for a charming city in Iceland, manage a top travel agency in Sydney, be in charge of a Michelin star restaurant in Paris, or start your own sightseeing tour business in Chicago, this dream can become your new reality.

-We are members of the Association of Tourism in Higher Education (ATHE) and our course is recognised by the Tourism Management Institute.
+We are members of the Association of Tourism in Higher Education (ATHE) and our three year degree is recognised by the Tourism Management Institute.

 We work with employers to make sure you graduate with the knowledge, skills and abilities they need.
 They help us review what we teach and how we teach it – and they offer hands-on, practical opportunities to learn through work-based projects, internships or placements.